 Surgery options include removing portions of the vertebrae and formed bulges or discs that narrow the spinal canal and put pressure on the spinal cord (spinal cord).
 Spinal stenosis surgeries include:

-The most common type of spinal stenosis surgery, the operation involves removing the lamina which is the back part of the vertebra, and the bony spurs and surrounding tissues can be removed, thus relieving the stenosis of the spinal canal, and making room for the spinal cord and nerves.
+The most common type of spinal stenosis surgery, the operation involves removing the lamina which is the back part of the vertebra, and the bony spurs and surrounding tissues can be removed, which relieves the narrowing of the spinal canal, and makes room for the spinal cord and nerves.
 Doctors may need to connect the vertebra with adjacent vertebrae with bone grafts or metal devices.

 Laminotomy (partial laminotomy):